BSi

 I wrote to politicians:

 But that demand figure is based on a gasoline system.
 If we have electric cars plugged in at night, the demand increases by a variable I cannot predict.
-Not to mention the constraint of battery driving distances being shortnened, crippling freight.
+Can all ground freight go full EV?
+If so, where do we get the mined metals for batteries?
+We can't mine forever!
 Bio-diesel isn't an option in cold climates.

 My senior year at Ohio University,